dashpay/docs/docs/user/masternodes/server-config.rst

 .. attention::

   Disabling IPv6 is highly recommended to prevent communication issues that have been observed when running nodes on some VPS providers.
+We recommend turning it off through the VPS provider's setup wizard during initial server creation.

 Before beginning, take a few minutes to review the masternode and evonode :hoverxref:`hardware requirements <mn-hardware-reqs>` which may help you decide